douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 ## The Wicked Child’s Question

-{{ an annoying thing to say to get attention // Yo, losers! // ___ // Pickle my feet, Piglets! }}!
+{{ An annoying thing to say to get attention // Yo, losers! // ___ // Pickle my feet, Piglets! }}!

 I don’t care about you or any of my so-called people!
-All I wanna do is {{ take an action // sell stocks // I am going to ___ // hunt pandas }}.
-And eat {{ something edible // buttercream // he will eat___ // nutter butters }} in my {{ something you own // hat // check out my __ // socks }}.
+All I wanna do is {{ take an action // sell stocks // I am going to ___ // hunt pandas }}, and eat {{ something edible // buttercream // he will eat___ // nutter butters }} in my {{ something you own // hat // check out my __ // socks }}.

-Hey, {{ someone in this videoconference //  //  // Vinny }}, you look like you just crawled out of {{ a place // The National Constitution Center // __ is a place // Marsden's toilet }} and {{ someone in this videoconference //  //  // Andi }} you look like you just got done {{ verb ending in -ing // swimming // look at her, ___ over there // prancing }} on {{ a place something could rest on // the dining room table // he put it on ___ // Lincoln's upper lip }}.
+Hey, {{ someone in this videoconference //  //  // Vinny }}, you look like you just crawled out of {{ a place // The National Constitution Center // __ is a place // Marsden's toilet }} and {{ someone in this videoconference //  //  // Andi }} you look like you just got done {{ verb ending in -ing // swimming // look at it, ___ over there // prancing }} on {{ a place something could rest on // the dining room table // he put it on ___ // Lincoln's upper lip }}.

 So why should a {{ a living or non-living thing // peach tree // it is a(n) __ // weasel }} like me care about Passover?

 And what’s up with these so called “commands?”
 And who is making us do all this - , {{ someone who gives or has given commands // the chief of police //  // Genghis Khan }}?
-Like, why do i have to {{ A complaint in present tense // go to school today // He was annoyed because he had to ____ // take my grandmother to church}} tonight?
+Like, why do i have to {{ A complaint in present tense // go to school today // I am annoyed because I have to ____ // take my grandmother to church}} tonight?

 What does all this mean to YOU?!